zhagao84/zhagao84.github.io/index.md

 <img src="https://zhagao84.github.io/zhaowei.jpg" class="floatpic" width="370" height="490">

-Here is **Zhaowei Gao ([高赵炜](https://caihanlin.com/file/高赵炜的简历.pdf))**.
+Here is **Zhaowei Gao ([高赵炜](https://zhagao84.github.io/file/高赵炜的简历.pdf))**.

 I'm currently a master's student in Electrical Engineering and Information Technology at ETH Zürich, where i focus on **Image and video processing**.
-I started to work as a research student at [Disney Research Studio](https://studios.disneyresearch.com) in June 2022 led by
- [Prof. Markus Gross](https://studios.disneyresearch.com/people/markus-gross/).
+I started to work as a research student at [Disney Research Studio(Zurich)](https://studios.disneyresearch.com) in June 2022 led by [Prof. Markus Gross](https://studios.disneyresearch.com/people/markus-gross/).
+I have spent time as a research assistant at [Landscape Architecture Group](https://girot.arch.ethz.ch) developing VR application on Hololens2 for Architecture.
 Prior to master, I obtained a BSc in Electrical Engineering and informational Technology at [Karlsruhe Institute of Technology](https://www.kit.edu/english/).
 Here is [my Resume](https://caihanlin.com/file/Resum.pdf).

 ## Research Interests